-If you are dealing with an emergency situation, or to report incidents that rise to the level of a crime, please call 911 or 360 650-3911 (Campus Police) and use this form later.
+If you are dealing with an emergency situation, or to report incidents that rise to the level of a crime, please call 911 or 360 650-3911 (University Police) and use this form later.

 About the Reporting Form